-A work of authorship may be deemed copyrightable, provided that it has been "fixed in any tangible medium of expression, now known or later developed, from which [it] can be perceived, reproduced, or otherwise communicated, either directly or indirectly with the aid of a machine or device."
+To be copyrightable, a work of authorship must be "fixed in any tangible medium of expression, now known or later developed, from which [it] can be perceived, reproduced, or otherwise communicated, either directly or indirectly with the aid of a machine or device."
 17 U.S.C. § 102(a).
 Specifically, the work must be fixed in a copy or phonorecord "by or under the authority of the author" and the work must be "sufficiently permanent or stable to permit it to be perceived, reproduced, or otherwise communicated for a period of more than transitory duration."
 17 U.S.C. § 101 (definition of "fixed").

 The terms "copy" and "phonorecord" are very broad.
 They cover "all of the material objects in which copyrightable works are capable of being fixed," H.R.
-REP. No. 94-1476, at 53 (1976), reprinted in 1976 U.S.C.C.A.N 5659, 5666.1
+REP. NO. 94-1476, at 53 (1976), reprinted in 1976 U.S.C.C.A.N 5659, 5666.1